How to Install Git on Linux Mint 22, 21 or 20

 git --version

-Section 2: Install GIT via source on Linux Mint 21 or 20
+Method 2: Install GIT via source Archive

 This section will guide you through installing Git by compiling it from the source.
 This method might be preferred by users who want more control over the installation process or need specific features that may not be available in the packaged versions.

-Step 1: Install GIT Build Dependencies on Linux Mint
+Install GIT Build Dependencies

 Before compiling Git, you need to install the necessary build dependencies.
 Run the following command to install them: